camunda/camunda-docs-manual/content/reference/rest/history/process-definition/get-finished-process-instance-report.md

   <tr>
     <td>cleanableProcessInstanceCount</td>
     <td>Number</td>
-    <td>The count of the cleanable historic process instances referring to history time to live.</td>
+    <td>The count of the cleanable historic process instances, referring to history time to live.</td>
   </tr>
 </table>